maestro-insomnia/Edge-TTS-WebUI-Multilanguage/README.en.md

 <h1>🍦 edge-tts-webui-multilanguage</h1>
 </div>

-**`edge-tts-webui-multilanguage`** is a web interface version of [edge-tts](https://github.com/rany2/edge-tts), developed using `Gradio`.
-It is based on [edge-tts-webui](https://github.com/ycyy/edge-tts-webui), with modifications to add pitch adjustment and include all the languages listed in [tts-samples](https://github.com/yaph/tts-samples), along with imported voice sample previews.
+**`edge-tts-webui-multilanguage`** is a web graphical user interface version of [edge-tts](https://github.com/rany2/edge-tts), supporting 74 languages worldwide.
+It is developed using `Gradio`, modified based on based on [edge-tts-webui](https://github.com/ycyy/edge-tts-webui), with added features such as pitch adjustment and the inclusion of all languages listed in [tts-samples](https://github.com/yaph/tts-samples), along with sample audio for voice previews.

 I am a beginner, so if there are any mistakes, please kindly point them out.